Minimax Statistical Estimation under Wasserstein Contamination: Introduction

 \section{Introduction}

-In any data collection process, there may be distribution shifts that adversely affect the fidelity of the data, e.g., historical data may not represent the population of interest, or a sensor may be systematically biased.
-Despite the presence of distribution shifts, we aim for accurate statistical estimation.
-Concretely, suppose we are interested in estimating a parameter $\theta$ from an observation $X\sim P_\theta$, but we observe \textit{distributionally shifted} data $X'$ from $\nu$, where $P_\theta$ and $\nu$ are ``close", i.e., $d(P_\theta,\nu)\le \ep$ for some metric $d$ and perturbation size $\ep\ge 0$.
-Is it still possible to estimate $\theta$ given data perturbed by possibly adversarial distribution shift?
+In any data collection process, there may be contaminations that adversely affect the fidelity of the data, e.g., historical data may not represent the population of interest, or a sensor may be systematically biased.
+Despite the presence of contaminations, we aim for accurate statistical estimation.
+Concretely, suppose we are interested in estimating a parameter $\theta$ from an observation $Z\sim P_\theta$, but we observe \textit{contaminated} data $Z'$ from $\nu$, where $P_\theta$ and $\nu$ are ``close", i.e., $d(P_\theta,\nu)\le \ep$ for some metric $d$ and perturbation size $\ep\ge 0$.
+Is it still possible to estimate $\theta$ given data perturbed by possibly adversarial contamination?
 What are the best possible robust estimators $\htheta$?

 Total variation (TV) perturbations---the choice $d=\mathrm{TV}$---correspond to Huber's well studied $\ep$-contamination model \citep[e.g.,][etc]{huberLocation,huberRatio,huber2004robust,hampel2005robust,chen2016general, chen2018robust,zhu2020robuststat}.
 In this setting, a fraction $\ep$ of the data may be arbitrarily corrupted, representing possible outliers in the data collection process.
-Standard estimators such as the sample mean are very sensitive to this distribution shift, and other estimators, such as median-type methods, are required.
+Standard estimators such as the sample mean are very sensitive to this contamination, and other estimators, such as median-type methods, are required.

 In the Huber $\ep$-contamination model, only a fraction $\ep$ of the data points is modified.
-Motivated by a number of applications, we consider a different regime, where it is possible for \textit{all observations} to be perturbed by a small quantity.
-This can be captured by different choices of $d$, of which the most prominent one is the Wasserstein distance from optimal transport \citep[e.g.,][etc]{villani2003topics,villani2008optimal}.
-For a clean observation $X$ and perturbed observation $X'$ in some Euclidean space, a Wasserstein-1 distribution shift bounds $\EE{\|X-X'\|} \le \ep$, where $\|\cdot\|$ is the Euclidean norm, whereas a total variation distribution shift bounds $\PP{X\neq X'} \le \ep$.
+Motivated by a number of settings (see e.g., Section \ref{app: motivation wasserstein}), we consider a different regime, where it is possible for \textit{all observations} to be perturbed by a small quantity.
+This can be captured by different choices of $d$, of which one of the canonical choices is the Wasserstein distance from optimal transport \citep[e.g.,][etc]{villani2003topics,villani2008optimal}.
+For a clean observation $Z$ and perturbed observation $Z'$ in $\R^p$, and some a Wasserstein-$r$ contamination ($r\ge 1$) in the $\ell_q$ norm ($q\in [1,\infty]$) keeps $(\mathbb{E}{\|Z-Z'\|_q^r})^{1/r} \le \ep$, whereas a total variation contamination bounds $\PP{Z\neq Z'} \le \ep$.